MiSAC

 Click here for the original article.

-Feed your immunity NEW
+Feed your immunity

 Many foods claim to help your natural defences against infection; supermarket shelves are heaving with "immunity support" juices, teas and yoghurts.
 What should you eat to strengthen your immune system?
 Evidence suggests that you concentrate on your overall diet: a "Mediterranean" meal rich in vegetables, fruit, nuts and olive oil is healthier than a "Western" diet, loaded with sugars and saturated fats but low in fibre and vegetables.
 Your diet appears to affect the microbiome – the vast bacterial community that lives in our gut.
 A fast-food diet of burgers and fries increases inflammation, whereas the Mediterranean diet damps down these responses.